e-dant/watcher/README.md

 5. Dependency free
 > The *Watcher* library depends on the C++ Standard Library.
-For greater efficiency, we will use System APIs when possible on Linux, Darwin and Windows *[2]*.
-That's all.
-Our testing and instrumentation suites have dependencies, and that's a good thing.
+For greater efficiency, we will use [System APIs](https://github.com/e-dant/watcher/tree/release#directory-tree) when possible on Linux, Darwin and Windows.
+For testing and debugging, we use plenty frameworks and instruments.

 6. Runnable anywhere
 > *Watcher* is runnable almost anywhere.
 The only requirement